eliznemeti/Automated-4D-GI-Motility-Pipeline/README.md

      - Only the best model to save memory space (tracks best validation score)
      - A figure showing images for each batch/epoch for a visual sanity check
      - Once completed, a .csv is made containing all dice scores for easy read over

+Pretrained models can be found in the google drive.

 #### **Reconstruction**